jc-k91/rvgg/README.md

     - I want to make the JS a bit dryer.

     - I think I can make the responsiveness in the layout much more efficient next time around.
 This time, I had forgotten that I could change the base REM value of the page to automatically resize a TON of elements without having to write out each one.
 I realized way too late to go back and change the implementation to the REM method.
+(Checked on a few other browsers on different devices, and it's definitely broken in most of them)

+    - Add more pages to go through all results, not just the first 24.

+    - The filters break when there are no results.
+It sometimes applies a filter that includes EVERYTHING, even beyond the scope of my page, or doesn't return anything.

+    - Image cards look ugly because

 // FORESEEN CHALLENGES